Year 2000

 • To long-term proposals whether the government should build partnerships with both international and UK companies for innovation in healthcare and research also there should be a new partnership between the state and its citizens who must begin to recognise that they will have to pay more for their routine care while the NHS concentrates on providing a high-quality service for those with serious illnesses such as cystic fibrosis.

-Major CF Centres usually have an interested and helpful pharmacist who attends the weekly unit meetings and advises on all aspects of drug use.
 This was the first meeting of this new group for CF pharmacists.
 Pharmax Ltd sponsored the meeting and some 30 delegates attended.

 Warren Lenny